 - Luke: "Good with the Force" (Spots a FORCE drop target bank and reward at the beginning of every ball)

-- R2-D2: "Good with Multipliers" (increases the maximum shot multiplier value)
+- R2-D2: "Good with Multipliers" (increases the thresholds for fewer multiplied shots, multipliers last longer)

-- Han Solo: "Good with Outwitting Bounty Hunters" (likely has to do with hurry-up modes or the Escape from Boba Fett mode)
+- Han Solo: "Good with Outwitting Bounty Hunters" (higher scores in hurry-up modes and the Escape from Boba Fett mode)

 Skill Shot: There are two skill shots in the game.

 - The first skill shot requires the player to make the flashing drop target from the plunger, like in Elvis.
 This spots a drop target award if it is successfully made.

 - The second skill shot requires the player to plunge at a higher strength to shoot the flashing 3-bank target.
 The farther the target is from the plunger, the higher your Bonus X increases.